josh-collinsworth/joco-sveltekit/src/lib/content/posts/man-cereal.md

 My wife's response would probably score more points among parenting experts, but in my defense: it _is_ stupid and mean.

-And that's what bothers me: this whole thing is stupid and mean.
+And that's what bothers me: zoom out a little bit, and you can see this and Man Cereal are just different functions of the same machine; different expressions of the same root malignancy.

-Making stuff gendered that doesn't need to be is stupid and mean.
-Man Cereal, and every needlessly gendered product like it, is stupid and mean.

 It's stupid because, like I said, there is neither any need for these products, nor any shortage of what they actually are if you bother looking beneath the marketing.
 Cereals like this exist already.
 Zero-calorie soda existed already.
 Wet wipes existed already.